jingdao/multiview_segmentation/README.md

 which is from the paper *3D Semantic Parsing of Large-Scale Indoor Spaces* by Armeni et al..
 Run the following code to generate a ROS bag file as a result of the scan simulation.

+	#combine all rooms from Area 3 to a single HDF5 file
+	python building_parser_combined.py --area 3

+	#perform ray-tracing to generate a bag file
 	python raytrace_dynamic.py --area 3